top of page

 If feelings of anxiety or depression are affecting your daily life, it’s a clear sign that counselling could be beneficial.

 Often, just talking to someone can have a huge impact on mental health.
-If you’re having:
+If you’re experiencing:

 • Difficulty sleeping or changes in appetite